auth0/Auth0.swift/README.md

 ##### Add a scope value

 Specify a [scope](https://auth0.com/docs/configure/apis/scopes) to request permission to access protected resources, like the user profile.
 The default scope value is `openid profile email`.
-Regardless of the scope value configured, `openid` is always included.
+Regardless of the scope value specified, `openid` is always included.

 ```swift
 Auth0